Ferries from

 How far is Flatey Island from Iceland?

-Flatey Island to Iceland ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Flatey Island to Iceland ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Flatey to Brjanslaekur

-Flatey Island to Iceland Ferry Offers and Discounts
+Flatey Island to Iceland ferry offers and discounts

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 How to book ferry tickets from Flatey Island to Iceland